 Taalhammer vs ChatGPT: System vs Generation

-Taalhammer is built around a completely different assumption: that learning only happens when you are forced to use what you know.
+Taalhammer is built around a completely different assumption: that learning only happens when you are forced to use what you know, not when the system produces language for you.

-Instead of generating language for you, it removes support and requires reconstruction.
-You don’t read sentences — you rebuild them.
-You don’t confirm knowledge — you activate it.
+Instead of generating sentences, it removes support and requires reconstruction.
+You don’t read and react — you rebuild.
+You don’t confirm knowledge — you activate it under pressure.
+That shift changes the entire learning dynamic.

 | Feature | ChatGPT | Taalhammer |